JorjaFox/website/content/posts/blog/2009/03-30-farewell-er.md

 title: "Farewell ER — Jorja Remembers"
 date: '2009-03-30T19:28:16-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'After 15 years, _ER_ calls it an end.
+description: 'After 15 years, _ER_ calls it an end.
 While many people feel the show is past its prime, it was innovative in it''s day, and brought back the soapy feel of night-time telly that sometimes gets lost in a procedural.'
 layout: post
 categories:
     - 'Jorja Fox'